Crash (2004 film): Plot

 In Los Angeles, Detective Graham Waters and his partner Ria are involved in a minor collision with a car being driven by Kim Lee.
-Ria and Kim Lee exchange racially-charged insults.
-Waters later arrives at a crime scene, where the body of an unnamed dead kid has been discovered.
+Ria and Kim Lee exchange racially charged insults.
+Waters later arrives at a crime scene, where the dead body of an unnamed person has been discovered.
 The film then backtracks 48 hours to trace the preceding chain of events.

-Anthony and Peter, two young Black men, carjack District Attorney Rick Cabot and his wife Jean.
+Anthony and Peter, two young black men, carjack district attorney Rick Cabot and his wife Jean.
 As the men drive away in the SUV, Peter puts a figurine of St. Christopher, the patron saint of travelers, on the dashboard.
 They pass by Waters and Ria, who are investigating a homicide in a San Fernando Valley parking lot.
-The pair learn that a White undercover cop, Detective Conklin, shot a Black undercover cop, Detective Lewis, with neither knowing the other was a policeman.
+The pair learn that a white undercover cop, Detective Conklin, shot a black undercover cop, Detective Lewis, with neither knowing the other was a policeman.

 At home, Cabot rails that the carjacking incident could cost him re-election, because no matter whom he sides with, he will lose either the black vote or the law and order vote.
 Hispanic locksmith Daniel Ruiz overhears Jean, who suspects that Daniel is a gangster, demanding that the locks be changed again.

 While searching for the Cabots' stolen vehicle, Sergeant John Ryan pulls over an SUV driven by a wealthy Black couple, TV director Cameron Thayer and his wife, Christine.
-Though Ryan knows the vehicle is not the one he's searching for, he accosts the couple on his claim he saw Christine performing fellatio on Cameron while he was driving.
+Though Ryan knows the vehicle is not the one he is searching for, he accosts the couple on his claim he saw Christine performing fellatio on Cameron while he was driving.
 During the traffic stop, Ryan performs a body search on Christine and molests her in front of Cameron.
 Ryan's younger partner, Officer Tom Hansen, looks on in horror but does not intervene.

 Hansen goes to his superior Lieutenant Dixon to report Ryan's conduct and requests a transfer.
-Dixon, a Black man, tells Hansen that a racism complaint would hurt his own career, and allows the transfer on the condition that Ryan's conduct not be mentioned.
+Dixon, a black man, tells Hansen that a racism complaint would hurt his own career and allows the transfer on the condition that Ryan's conduct not be mentioned.
 Ryan is shown living with his ill father, who cannot get health insurance.
-On the phone, Ryan takes out his frustrations on the Black HMO administrator he speaks with.
-When the insurance adjuster does not respond quickly enough, Ryan insults her competency by saying more-qualified White men didn't get her job because of affirmative action.
+On the phone, Ryan takes out his frustrations on the black HMO administrator he speaks with.
+When the insurance adjuster does not respond quickly enough, Ryan insults her competency by saying that more qualified White men did not get her job because of affirmative action.

 In the carjacked SUV, Anthony and Peter hit a man of Asian descent while passing a parked van.
-They take the injured man's body and leave him in front of a hospital.
+They take the injured man and leave him in front of a hospital.
 Meanwhile, Waters, who is in a relationship with Ria, gets into an argument with her when he makes a casual remark about Mexico being her country of origin.
 Ria angrily reminds him that her father is actually from Puerto Rico and her mother is from El Salvador.
 Waters later visits his mother, who asks him to find his missing younger brother.